(For more information about the Learning Goals System, read articles such as Learning Goals - Basics)

 Each suggestion provides some context on why it was generated.
 Below is some more detail on the terms that might show up.

-A “Blind Spot” is an area where a) one is not overall especially strong and b) where self-evaluations are significantly higher than evaluations from others.
+A “Hidden Opportunity” is an area where a) one is not overall especially strong and b) where self-evaluations are significantly higher than evaluations from others.
 In other words: we tend to think we are stronger than we are.